Terms and Conditions

 Learning a musical instrument is a long process which takes time, discipline and dedication.
 Whilst our teachers make every reasonable effort to improve the knowledge and ability of the students, they are expected to cooperate with the teacher and to adhere to the sessions of practice advised by the teacher.
 Parents/Carers are asked to take on a supportive, encouraging role in the long journey of learning to play a musical instrument.

-Students will be recommended by their teachers to be put forward for a public examination.
+Students will be recommended by their teachers to be put forward for a public or online examination.
 Entry will be made once the consent and payment have been returned by parents or carers.
-Students are strongly recommended to attend aural lessons provided by our staff prior to an examination, in order to meet the demands of the examination.
+For public exams students are strongly recommended to attend aural lessons provided by our staff prior to an examination, in order to meet the demands of the examination.

 All candidates (with the exception of pianists and percussionists) will require an accompanist in the examination, for which there is an individual fee.
 The fee covers a rehearsal and the exam time itself.
 Some teachers like to accompany their own pupils or we can arrange the services of the school's accompanist; the fee payable is the same regardless.
 Details of the fees will be issued on the application.